takemobiteam/takemobi-test.github.io/docs/index.md

 "booking_filter": {    "destination_id": "5083",    "operation_date_from_for_arrivals": "2023-04-01",    "operation_date_from_for_departures": "2023-03-31",    "transfer_way": "both" }
 ```

-This tells CPS to replan all arrival bookings for destination 5083 with a date equal to or after 2023-04-01, as well as all departure bookings for that destination with a date equal to or after 2023-03-31.
+This tells the planner to replan all arrival bookings for destination 5083 with a date equal to or after 2023-04-01, as well as all departure bookings for that destination with a date equal to or after 2023-03-31.